hakanonymos/JavascriptKeylogger/README.md

  to upload extension in mozilla firefox or chrome web store you need a new version fud or some technique .

-version pro and fud can found here https://shoppy.gg/product/5d9ifM3
+version pro and fud can found here with assistant https://shoppy.gg/product/5d9ifM3

 # Contact